 That’s right, if you left your old girlfriend or boyfriend’s name listed as a beneficiary on the first 401K account you opened way back before you married your spouse, he or she will inherit over your husband and children.
-According to a blog post on Wall Street Journal.com, one estate-planning lawyer named this “Bank-Teller Estate Destruction.”
+According to a blog post on wsj.com, one estate-planning lawyer named this “Bank-Teller Estate Destruction.”
 It’s serious business.

 Two effective ways to be sure this doesn’t happen to you: